Looking for an employer of record in Malaysia? Here’s what you need to know

 2) Is an employer of record legal in Malaysia?

-Yes, EORs in Malaysia enable international companies to legally hire Malaysian nationals, as well as foreign employees with a work permit.
+The EOR may not be permitted or recognized in Malaysia, so companies may use a workforce management platform, like Payoneer Workforce Management, which enables international companies to legally engage Malaysian nationals, as well as foreign employees with a work permit.

 Disclaimer